AntonGorynya/6_password_strength/README.md

 ```
 You also can same run it on Windows

+You also can update forbiden password list manualy.

 # Project Goals

 The code is written for educational purposes.
 Training course for web-developers - [DEVMAN.org](https://devman.org)